 How to Store Brie

-If using the frozen brie in a grilled cheese sandwich, the cheese will not need to be completely thawed, but can be thawed in the fridge for an hour or two.
-At this point, the cheese should be just soft enough to cut into pieces and placed on the bread.
+If using the frozen brie in a grilled cheese sandwich, you don’t need to defrost it completely.
+An hour or two in the fridge is usually enough.
+At this point, the cheese should be just soft enough to slice it and place on the bread.